1. How do I apply for a job online?

 5. How secure is my information on your site?

 Destination Canada is committed to the privacy and protection of your information.
 Encryption techniques, security software/hardware and firewalls are in place to ensure applicant confidentiality.

 6. How do I apply for an internship or co-op opportunity at Destination Canada?

-Destination Canada currently does not offer formal internship or co-op programs.
-However, you are welcome to submit your interest on our “Future Opportunities” posting.
+Destination Canada currently does not offer a formal internship or co-op program; however you are welcome to submit your interest on our “Future Opportunities” posting.

 7. What if I have a disability that prevents me from applying online?